 Adventure travel often involves exotic destinations, unusual levels of physical exertion, or activities you may not have participated in previously.
 We work hard to help you choose the right trip for you, paying attention to your individual interests, abilities, and needs.
-If you have questions about the level of comfort or any of the activities described in this itinerary, please call Wilderness Travel at 1-800-368-2794 and ask for the Europe Manager or email us at europe@ wildernesstravel.com.
+If you have questions about the level of comfort or any of the activities described in this itinerary, please call Wilderness Travel at 1-800-368-2794 or email us at info@wildernesstravel.com.